the ART of the POSSIBLE - London SW19

 Specific Strength & Sports Conditioning + Injury Prevention & Re-habilitation

-Trevor has over 25,000 hours of experience.
-Over many decades, he has analysed, filtered and selected the most effective exercise routines for Specific and General improvements
+Trevor has over 25,000 hours of experience, over 17000 sessions at the Malden Centre.
+He has analysed, filtered and selected the most effective exercise routines for Specific and General improvements

 • Running, Triathlon, Tennis, Golf and other sports: Using his vast experience, Trevor will tailor your S&C session precisely to your need.
 Whether it is to rehabilitate an injury or to improve your performance